AllenDowney/ThinkLinearAlgebra/_sources/index.md

 This book is available under a Creative Commons license, which means that you are free to copy, distribute, and modify it, as long as you attribute the source and don't use it for commercial purposes.

-## Prerequisites

-This book assumes you have:

-* Intermediate Python experience — you should be comfortable with variables, functions, loops, and basic data structures
-* Some experience with NumPy or matplotlib — though we'll introduce these libraries as we go
-* No prior linear algebra required — we'll build all the mathematical concepts from the ground up

-If you're new to Python or Jupyter, you can start with [Think Python](https://greenteapress.com/wp/think-python-3rd-edition/).

 ## What You'll Learn